Timecrash/AstroJS/README.md

 A random starmap generator built in JavaScript.
 Generates a pre-set number of stars in a field, none too close to each other.

-Currently implements the following libraries, in addition :
+Currently implements the following nonstandard libraries:
 - jQuery 3.1.0
 - SVG.js 2.3.4